pharaun13/maleficarum-storage/README.md

 ## [2.0.0] - 2018-09-05
 ### Changed
 - Component updated to work with Maleficarum\Ioc 3.X

+## [1.1.0] - 2018-09-10
+### Added
+- Added a way to inject custom shard selectors to data repositories.
+Shard selection will no longer lie within the interests of data models.
+- Bumped Maleficarum\Data dependency to 4.X+

 ## [1.0.2] - 2018-09-05
 ### Added